tempesta-tech/tempesta-test/README.md

 - Python version till 3.11 is supported, version **3.12 is NOT supported** (we use [asyncore](https://docs.python.org/3.11/library/asyncore.html) that was removed in 3.12)
+- ClickHouse Database 25 (Optional, used for storing logs in the database).
+See installation [here](https://clickhouse.com/docs/en/install#quick-install)
 - Host for testing framework: `python3`, `wrk`, `ab`, `nghttp2`, `h2spec`,
 `curl`, `h2load`, `tls-perf`, `netstat`, `lxc`, `nginx`, `docker.io`, web content directory accessible by nginx, nginx should not be running before the tests start.